 You work from home.

 Working from home has its advantages, but it has drawbacks as well.
 If your apartment doubles as your home office, you’ll probably have even less room to store your inventory, equipment, and necessary business supplies.
 This is a bigger problem if you live with other people.
-Not only do you have to worry about clutter getting in the way, but you also must protect your business equipment from damages.
+Not only do you have to worry about clutter getting in the way, but you also must protect your business equipment from damage.
 Consider turning your spare room into a legitimate home office and putting its contents in a storage unit.

 You need a place for your tools.

-If you work in an industry like the plumbing or home improvement, you can be your own boss without having headquarters to work out of.
+If you work in an industry like plumbing or home improvement, you can be your own boss without having headquarters to work out of.
 You may not have too much paperwork or office equipment to worry about, but a storage unit can house your tools, so you don’t need to keep them at home.